TianyiYanLab/Subcortical_Parcellation/README.md

 python python/statistics/run_statistics.py nb --scores data/run_level_scores.csv --comparisons data/comparisons.csv --output results/nb_fdr.csv
 ```

 Use the manuscript citation when sharing results, and cite the datasets and external toolboxes as required by their providers.
-No license is assigned to this repository until the authors choose one.